Gramma (short story): Film, television, and theatrical adaptations

 The story was made into an episode of The Twilight Zone in 1986; the screenplay was written by Harlan Ellison.
-Some of the voice-over for "Gramma" was done by Piper Laurie, who had previously starred in the first film adaptation of King's novel Carrie.
+Piper Laurie provided some of the voice of Gramma.
+She had previously starred in the first film adaptation of King's novel Carrie as Carrie’s mother.

 In 2014, the story was adapted into a feature film titled Mercy.
 Chandler Riggs portrayed George in the film.
 It received mixed reviews.

 "Gramma" was translated into Marathi by Indian writer Narayan Dharap as "Aaji", which served as a basis for the opening act of Tumbbad (2018 film).